-Below are some recommendations for those starting on our English Literature degree this September (though those on other degrees might want to check them out as well).
+Below are some recommendations for those starting on our English Literature degree this September.

 - William Shakespeare, Measure for Measure